shakespear95/portfoliocomputer-/README.md

-**in the index file i edited the css file so that it can style the header** **the next part was to install the linters for the html and CSS files** **folowed the template i was given and pushed the chnaged to my git hub**
+**in the index file i edited the css file so that it can style the header** **the next part was to install the linters for the html and CSS files** **folowed the template i was given and pushed the chnaged to my git hub** **Git pages was used for deploying the website online, now with the link you can view my website on every device, either your phone, tablet or computer**

 To get a local copy up and running follow these simple example steps.

 ### Setup

 ### Install
-git pages for opening for seeing the page online

 ## Authors